joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

     mv functional_annotations/* . # Move bed files to the parent directory sh download_vep_resources.sh

-  The downloading process might take a while.
+  The downloading time could be close to three hours, depending on the speed of the network.

   The descriptions of the files in the cwas-dataset are as below.